 - Keep it relevant to what your followers are interested in.

 Regular posting keeps you visible.

 And visibility is what helps attract followers.

-But remember too that LinkedIn isn't Twitter—there are limits to how much you should post in order to still be effective.
+But remember too that LinkedIn isn't Twitter—there are limits to how often you should post on LinkedIn in order to still be effective.

 Research found that the optimal number of engagements per post came from people who posted between 10 and 30 times a month.

 To get the optimal number of engagements overall, somewhere between 3 and 10 times per week is probably ideal.

 In other words, post every day if you can, and on some days (but not all) post twice.

 Failing that, try to at least post every other day during the working week, and build up from there.